What is The Brilliant Club?

 The Brilliant Club runs The Scholars Programme across England, Scotland and Wales.
 At the application stage, prospective PhD tutors can specify their preferred location or locations.
 They pay PhD tutors £500 on the completion of every placement undertaken, and also provide reasonable travel expenses.
 A PhD Tutor can take on up to three placements each term, earning £500 per placement and so up to £1,500 per term.
 Each placement undertaken represents about 20-22 hours of contact time with pupils.
 Further to this, there is an estimated 25-35 hours of course preparation, tutorial planning and marking.
 Potential PhD tutors should seek their supervisor’s permission to take part in the programme.

 By applying to The Brilliant Club, you are not committing to a specific placement, and you will be able to confirm both during and after the assessment process your ability to be placed for the coming terms.
 They will check in with you at the end of each term to see whether you are available for upcoming placements over the upcoming term, and there is no mandatory number of placements to complete.

-If you have any queries regarding the organisation, the opportunity to work as a Brilliant Club PhD Tutor or the application process please send us an email at: email@example.com
+If you have any queries regarding the organisation, the opportunity to work as a Brilliant Club PhD Tutor, or the application process please send The Brilliant Club an email at: email@example.com

-If you would like to speak to us then please feel free to call our Head Office on 020 7921 4540.
+If you would like to speak to them directly, then please feel free to call their Head Office on 020 7921 4540.